-What size hole suits your livestock the best?Updated 9 days ago
+What size hole suits your livestock the best?Updated a month ago

 For livestock the right hole size can depend on a few key things: the type of livestock, their eating behaviour, and even the kind of hay you’re feeding.
 Choosing the right hole size can make a big difference, not just in slowing intake, but also in reducing waste and keeping feeding time easier.